What is Smokable Hemp Flower?

 According to the findings from a 1976 study, hemp and marijuana varieties come from the same plant genus referred to as “Cannabis.”
 They also come from the same plant species referred to as “Cannabis Sativa.”
 Despite this shared relationship, how are marijuana and hemp similar?
 What should you know about these two plants before consuming hemp and/or marijuana-based products?

 The marijuana plant offers a range of uses and contains different cannabinoids that each serve a unique purpose.
 Some of marijuana’s most recognizable cannabinoids include Cannabidiol (CBD), Tetrahydrocannabinol (THC), Cannabigerol (CBG), and Cannabinol (CBN).
-Each cannabinoid is useful, and they can positively improve one’s life.
+Each cannabinoid is useful, and unique.

 The term “cannabis” embodies both hemp and marijuana plants.
 When the term ‘marijuana’ is used to describe a Cannabis Sativa plant, it refers to the plant being grown for its THC-rich psychoactive trichomes.
 “Hemp” is in fact a cannabis plant that produces extremely low THC and high CBD flowers.
 Most CBD companies extract from these plants to create their products.
 Although hemp and cannabis are different, they also share similarities.